vercel/release/README.md

 ## Change Types

-As described in the [SemVer guide](http://semver.org/#summary), each commit can fall into one of these categories:
+As described in the [Semantic Versioning guide](http://semver.org/#summary), a commit falls into one of these categories:

 - **Major Changes** (incompatible API changes)
 - **Minor Changes** (functionality in a backwards-compatible manner)
 - **Patches** (backwards-compatible bug fixes)

-When running the `release` command, you'll be asked to provide the type for all of the commits you've created since the last release.
+When running the `release` command, you'll be asked to provide the types for all of the commits you've created since the last release.
 This allows the package to automatically generate a proper changelog for you.

 ### Pre-Defining the Type of a Commit

-If you want to automate this even further, simply specify the change type of your commits by adding it to the **title** or **description** within parenthesis:
+If you want to automate this even further, specify the change type of your commits by adding it to the **title** or **description** within parenthesis:

 > Error logging works now (patch)

-Assuming that you've defined the type of change for a certain commit, the package won't ask you to set a type for it manually.
-This will make the process of creating a release much faster!
+Assuming that you've defined it for a certain commit, the package won't ask you to set a type for it manually.
+This will make the process of creating a release much faster.

 ## Why?

-As we at [ZEIT](https://github.com/zeit) moved all of our GitHub repositories from keeping a `HISTORY.md` file to using [GitHub Releases](https://help.github.com/articles/creating-releases/), we needed a way to automatically generate these releases from our own devices, rather than always having to open a page in the browser and manually add all commits titles to a certain version tag.
+As we at [ZEIT](https://github.com/zeit) moved all of our GitHub repositories from keeping a `HISTORY.md` file to using [GitHub Releases](https://help.github.com/articles/creating-releases/), we needed a way to automatically generate these releases from our own devices, rather than always having to open a page in the browser and manually add the notes for each change.

 ## Contributing